NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Unlimited Potential.md

 * * *

 The laws of magic can limit your mind only if you think you need them, and you've grown past the need for such limits.
-If your next action is to [[Actions/Cast a Spell|Cast a Spell]] of 5th level or lower that has no duration, you don't expend the prepared spell as you cast it.
+If your next action is to [[Actions/Cast a Spell|Cast a Spell]] of 5th rank or lower that has no duration, you don't expend the prepared spell as you cast it.

 *Source: Pathfinder Dark Archive*
 *OGL*